-Languages: Italian and Japanese
+Languages: Italian

 Language studies in Year 9 continue the development of second language skills taught in Year 8.
 Students will practice writing, reading, listening, viewing, and speaking skills.
 The focus in Year 9 is getting the students to use the language in real life situations.
 There are also practical components built into the Year 9 course.
 For example, a coffee and bruschetta making unit of work in Italian and okonomiyaki in Japanese.
 We know that the ability to speak a second language opens many doors in life.
 Year 9 languages provide the students with the opportunity to continue their language journey.
 Year 9 Italian is required to study the language in Year 10.
+Italian is a two-semester elective in Year 9

 - o Weekend routines in Italy and Japan.

-- o Sports and leisure activities.
+- Sports and leisure activities.

 - o Italian and Japanese homes.

 - o Cooking Italian and Japanese dishes.

 - o Giving and following instructions.